joemoose/dungeoneers.d20/docs/character.md

 ## Step 2: Drive

-Next, pick one trait from the following three pairs that best describes your character’s outlook on life, personality, and motivation—collectively called your **drive**.
+Next, pick one trait from each of the following three pairs that best describes your character’s outlook on life, personality, and motivation—collectively called your **drive**.
 If you prefer, roll d6; on an even result, take the first option; on an odd, take the second.

 These pairs form triads of *Bright* (empathy, protection, selflessness) and *Dark* (callousness, manipulation, self-entitlement) traits of a character’s personality.